 Peel 5: Why?
 Because I saw the opportunity for easy money and took it, I wanted to believe his offer and never validated his assumptions.

-Can you see how easily I went from putting the blame on John, to realize I saw an opportunity for easy money and wanted it so much to be true, that I blinded myself with the image I had of John 15 years before, and didn’t do any due diligence of his situation?
+Can you see how easily I went from putting the blame on John, to realizing I saw an opportunity for easy money and wanted it so much to be true, that I blinded myself with the image I had of John 15 years before, and didn’t do any due diligence of his situation?

 Truth is, I lost that money because I didn’t do my homework, period.

-There’s a saying in Spanish, that translated would say “everyday a fool goes out, whomever finds him, owns him”.
+There’s a saying in Spanish, that translated would say “everyday a fool goes out, whoever finds him, owns him”.
 I became John’s fool the day I went into business with him, without checking his situation.

 Now that you know how to peel the onion, let’s dig into how making mistakes will improve your life.